adellej/beans/BUILD.rst

 ========
-pySettle
+BEANSp
 ========

 Build and installation from this github repository
 --------------------------------------------------

-This includes compilation of the underlaying C/C++ library (libsettle.so) and including it in the python package.
-On Linux, GCC development tools must be installed, on Mac, it works with clang compiler.

 #.
-Clone the pysettle repository
+Clone the beans repository

    .. code-block::